Best bike lights 2025: to guide you safely through the dark and cold nights of winter

 With those parameters set out, the features really start to shine.
 First is the robust silicone band of the mounting bracket - I found this light is super easy to swap between bikes, taking a mere handful of seconds.
 There is still a quick release between the mount and the light, like all the other models on test - helpful when locking up in town.

-Battery life is a handy two hours on full and the charging port is USB-C, so good future proofing there.
-There is a downside in that the battery indicator is as basic as the Magicshine Allty1000, with it remaining green for the most part and then changing to red at lower power percentages.
+The battery lasts a handy two hours on full, and the charging port is USB-C, so there is good future-proofing.
+The downside is that the battery indicator is as basic as the Magicshine Allty1000, remaining green for the most part and then changing to red at lower power percentages.

-A little more expensive than the Magicshine Allty1000, for most people it would make more sense to both save money and go for the brighter light.
-Still, given how easy the Knog Blinder is to attach and detach, along with its USB-C charging port, I can see a commuter situation in which I would choose to spend the extra money and go with the less powerful Knog Blinder.
+A little more expensive than the Magicshine Allty1000, it would make more sense for most people to save money and go for the brighter light.
+Still, given how easy the Knog Blinder is to attach and detach, along with its USB-C charging port, I can see a commuter situation where I would choose to spend the extra money and go with the less powerful Knog Blinder.

 2. Exposure Strada MK12 RS AKTiv